zvada/technology/docs/software/effort-tracking.md

 - **Each week, report your effort on OSG Technology activities**

-     Just include a section in your weekly status report with this information; here is a somewhat long example:
+     Update your numbers in the effort tracking google spreadsheet (ask BrianL for access) and include a section in your weekly status report; here is an example:

         EFFORT
         External development: 63%